Having a child with diabetes attending school can be difficult for caregiving parents and guardians but also for school personnel.

 Diabetes Education Programs

-If you or someone you know is a caregiver for a child with diabetes, you can locate a Diabetes Education Program near you by contacting the Canadian Diabetes Association (CDA) or through a health services and programs locator such as the Ontario Health Care Options Near You search engine.
+If you or someone you know is a caregiver for a child with diabetes, you can locate a Diabetes Education Program near you by contacting Diabetes Canada or finding one through your provincial health care system’s website.

 The services of a Diabetes Educator can help you with managing diabetes at school but you can also access reliable information for parents, guardians, and school staff from a number of websites.
 There are several excellent online resources available (nationally and internationally).